jurmy24/twiga-thesis/data/documents/markdown/tie-geography-f2-exercises.md

 6. What are the common domestic practices for water conservation in your community?
 7. How is underground water accessed in Tanzania’s societies?

+A. Write True or False for each of the following statements:

+1. Condensation causes water vapour to turn into water droplets.
+2. Rocks that contain joints or faults are called porous rocks.
+3. Rocks that have pores through which water can infiltrate are called pervious rocks.
+4. There is a relationship between rainfall and underground water.
+5. Underground water can be polluted by improper solid waste disposal.

 ### Exercise 4.2

-A. Answer the following questions:

-1. Wip examples, mention problems facing forests resource harvesting.
+1. With examples, mention problems facing forests resource harvesting.
 2. Explain the role of mass media in forest conservation.
 3. Outline efforts made by Tanzania in conserving forests.
 4. List alternative sources of energy and explain how pey can assist in reducing the use of forest products for fuel wood.
 5. Draw a map of Africa and shade areas where equatorial forests are found.

-B. Write True or False for each of the following statements:
+Write True or False for each of the following statements:

 1. A forest is an extensive lowland area covered wip undergrowp.
 2. A natural forest refers to a collection of trees pat have naturally grown.